Hot Microsoft Office How-Tos

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
 In this MS Excel tutorial from ExcelIsFun, the 283rd installment in their series of digital spreadsheet magic tricks, you'll learn how to use the INDEX, MATCH and MIN functions to retrieve vendors name when they have made the low bid.

 New to Microsoft Excel?
 Looking for a tip?
 How about a tip so mind-blowingly useful as to qualify as a magic trick?
 You're in luck.
-In this MS Excel tutorial from ExcelIsFun, the 361st installment in their series of digital spreadsheet magic tricks, you'll learn how to create a dynamic two data series line chart for blood pressures.
+In this MS Excel tutorial from ExcelIsFun, the 168th installment in their series of digital spreadsheet magic tricks, you'll learn how to summarize survey results with a pivot table (PivotTable) or a formula.
+See how to create a Pivot Table in Excel 2003 or 2007.

 How To: Change Excel options directly in the Registry